3 Weeks in Turkey Itinerary

 Aside from that, there are cave suits and fairy chimneys that are thrilling to see.
 There are also tours that offer hot air balloon rides, ATV rides, and hiking.
 Goreme would be a great base because it is close to various historical and natural sites.
 There are also tons of restaurants there.

 The most affordable option to reach Goreme if you’re coming from Ankara is via bus, with a travel time between 3-5 hours.
 Other alternative options are to board the train, ride a taxi, or drive.
-You can also take a flight to either Nevsehir or Kayseri that connects to Istanbul.
-You then have to take a short bus ride or book a convenient airport transfer from the airport to Goreme.

 Things to do in Cappadocia/Goreme